Functional Quantum Computing: An Optical Approach: An Optical Operator Permuting Device

-\paragraph*{}Consider a single quantum operator in the device, it will interact with each temporal mode of the input photon at a different time.
-At each of these different times, the transformation applied by the operator to the photon's polarization state may be varied depending on air turbulence, vibration of optical components, or noise in electrical components.
-In essence, the proposed device does not apply the quantum operator $N$ times.
+\paragraph*{}One potential experimental issue with our approach is that a given quantum operator will interact with each temporal mode of the input photon at a different time.
+At each of these different times, the transformation applied by the operator to the photonic signal's quantum state may be varied depending on air turbulence, vibration of optical components, noise in electrical components, etc\ldots In essence, the proposed device does not apply the quantum operator $N$ times.
 Instead, it applies $N$ different approximations of the operator.
-One approach to overcoming this problem is to exploit to the Fourier relationship between time and frequency.
+One approach to overcoming this problem, if necessary, is to exploit the Fourier relationship between time and frequency.
 Applying a narrowband frequency filter to the photon at the device output will broaden its temporal profile, though such filtering could be a significant source of loss.
 If sufficiently narrow filtering is possible without attenuating the signal below measurable levels, it may become impossible (even in principle) to determine whether or not the different temporal modes of the photon interacted with different approximations of each operator.
-In this case, every temporal mode of the photon has effectively interacted with the same approximation of each operator, and the $Q^{(N)}_{\mathrm{PERMUTE}}$ operation has been implemented.
+In this case, every temporal mode of the photon has effectively interacted with the same approximation of each operator, and the $N\!-switch$ operation has been implemented.